 If you do encounter a problem then you can speak to one of our friendly advisors who will be happy to help.

 Please Note : After completing your booking, a member of our Customer Service team will be in touch to make sure everything is okay.

 Either e-mail our Reservations Department or call on 01709 830 333 and they will check to see whether you can visit a particular cemetery on any of our Battlefield Tours, if we are not able to fit it into our itinerary then you could take some time out of the tour and do this independently by taxi or public transport.

 ‘He bore himself like a gallant knight and acted with distinction as his own champion until his last breath.’
 So wrote historian John Rous about the fateful charge of King Richard III at Bosworth Field.
 Now, with the discovery of the exact location of the Battlefield of Bosworth and the burial place of Richard, it is time to take another look at the War of the Roses in East Midlands.
 In the company of Dr Michael Jones, we will examine the battle of Bosworth on 22nd August 1485 when the War of the Roses came to a sudden and dramatic end: Richard III died on the field of battle and his challenger, Henry VII, went on to found the Tudor dynasty.
-We shall study Richard of York, what happened to him on the battlefield and how his corpse was treated after the battle.
+We shall study Richard of Gloucester, what happened to him on the battlefield and how his corpse was treated after the battle.

 Meet at the Bosworth Hall Hotel, Market Bosworth by 14:00.
 Afternoon visit to Kirby Muxloe, the residence of William Lord Hastings, who was executed for treason by Richard III in 1483.
 Return to hotel for introductory lecture.
 Group dinner.

 We drive to Dadlington to visit the site of the Battle of Bosworth 1485, and then on to the Bosworth Battlefield Centre to enjoy the events taking place today.